-Hartford Manor Primary School and Nursery will ensure that images of children used within publications, publicity and on the website has written parental consent prior to any images being taken and used.
+Hartford Manor Primary School and Nursery ensures that images of children used within publications, publicity and on the website has written parental consent prior to any images being taken and used.
 This consent will be obtained in line with school's annual data collection process.

-5 The UK Data Protection Act 2018 (DPA 2018) is supplementary to the General Data Protection Regulation 2016 (the GDPR) and replaces DPA 1998.
+5 The Data Protection Act 2018 is the UK's implementation of the General Data Protection Regulation (GDPR).
+Data Protection in Schools Gov.UK DfE Feb 2023